What is Epilepsy?

 Once aware that SUDEP is a possibility, trained seizure-response dogs can alert family members or others nearby to the onset of a seizure, so that early intervention can be made and all possible precautions taken to get the individual safely through the seizure.

-Monitoring devices such as Emfit, SAMi ™ and SmartWatch monitors provide a similar warning to enable an immediate response when an individual experiences a seizure.
+Monitoring devices such as Emfit, SAMi ™, SmartWatch, PulseGuard, SeizureLink and the Embrace monitors provide a similar warning to enable an immediate response when an individual experiences a seizure.
+See our Helpful Links for more information.

 Finally, creating a community of individuals with epilepsy and those who love them to support each other and to act as ambassadors to the community at large will help to raise compassion, curiosity and awareness of SUDEP so that it may be prevented in individual cases as well as studied to learn more about how it works and other possible courses of prevention.